 top of page

-Lillie Ham Hendry: Ahead of her Time and Still Making History
+Lillie Ham Hendry: Ahead of Her Time and Still Making History

 Lillie Ham Hendry is a historic gem of a woman.
 At 92 years young, she has an astonishing ability to recall minute details from eight decades ago.
 Don't dare question the veracity of those details, because you will absolutely be wrong.
 She brims with energy and rapid-fire wit as she tells her stories, resulting in a willingly captive audience.
 Lillie is an alumna of the Court Street School, Class of 1943, and to truly understand her, you must first have a background on this historic segregated school.
 My colleague Joe and I were lucky enough to receive a personal tour of the school, which was placed on the National Register of Historic Places in 1995.